fischerling/mark/README.md

 	Usage:	mark [cmd | <mark>] date [cmd args]
 	Cmds:
 		print [before] [after]: print marks in range [date-before, date-after]
+		edit: open the mark store file in an editor or using xdg-open

 ## License